wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/write-data/includes/1-introduction-to-forms.md

 There is an added benefit of the **Form** control for the app maker.
 When you add a **Form** control to your canvas, a panel helps you add your data source, modify the view, choose the columns to be displayed, and more.
-Forms are a very powerful addition to your Power Apps skillset.
+Forms are a powerful addition to your Power Apps skillset.
 Note, forms work with all data sources except collections.

 Properties of a control